fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 ### Description

-Run the following commands to update your system package repositories.
+Run the following commands to update your system package repositories and your system.

 ```
 sudo apt update